-None of the members of our compensation committee during 2022 has ever been one of our officers or employees.
-None of our executive officers currently serves, or has served, as a member of the Board or compensation committee of any entity that has one or more executive officers serving as a member of our Board or compensation committee.
+None of the members of our compensation committee during 2023 has ever been one of our officers or employees, other than Mr. Sims who served as our Chief Executive Officer from March 2019 to August 2019, our interim Chief Executive Officer from May 2018 to March 2019, and our Executive Chair from October 2018 to March 2019 (Mr. Sims was not a member of our compensation committee during any of such periods).
+None of our executive officers currently serves, or has served, as a member of the Board or compensation committee of any entity that has one or more executive officers who have served as a member of our Board or compensation committee.